OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     You will need to logon as a local Administrator to your machine to install the msi file.

     ![](./README-Images/image3.png)

+4. SharePoint Online also requires [the latest SharePoint Online Management Shell](https://www.microsoft.com/en-au/download/details.aspx?id=35588).
+This is not required for SharePoint On-Premise 2013/2016/2019.

 ## SharePoint Online